-The equity investment and the FHA Refinance Programs, accounted for under federal credit reform, are funded by subsidy appropriations and borrowings from the Fiscal Service.
-OFS also borrows funds to pay the Treasury General Fund for downward reestimates (these reduce program subsidy cost) in advance of receiving the expected cash flows that cause the downward reestimate.
-OFS makes periodic principal repayments to the

-Fiscal Service based on the analysis of its cash balances and future disbursement needs.
-All debt is intragovernmental and covered by budgetary resources.
-See additional details on borrowing authority in Note 11, Statement of Budgetary Resources
+The equity investment and the FHA Refinance Programs, accounted for under federal credit reform, were funded by subsidy appropriations and borrowings from the Fiscal Service.
+OFS also borrowed funds to pay the Treasury General Fund for downward reestimates (these reduce program subsidy cost) in advance of receiving the expected cash flows that caused the downward reestimate.
+OFS made periodic principal repayments to the Fiscal Service based on the analysis of its cash balances and future disbursement needs.
+All debt was intragovernmental and covered by budgetary resources.
+See additional details on borrowing authority in Note 11, Statement of Budgetary Resources.

-Debt transactions for the fiscal years ended September 30, 2021 and 2020 were as follows:
+During fiscal year 2023, the CPP and CDCI debt were paid off.
+There is no outstanding debt as of September 30, 2023.
+Debt transactions for the fiscal years ended September 30, 2023 and 2022 were as follows:

-, ber 30,

-(Dollars in Millions) 2 2021 2020

-Beginning Balance, Principal Payable to the Fiscal Service \$ 22 \$ 35

-New Borrowings Repayments 3 (8) (13)

-Ending Balance, Principal Payable to the Fiscal Service \$ 17 \$ 22
+As of September 3 (Dollars in Thousands) 2023 2022 Beginning Balance, Principal Payable to the Fiscal Service \$ 3,758 \$ 16,813 New Borrowings Repayments (3,758) 106 (13,161) Ending Balance, Principal Payable to the Fiscal Service \$ - \$ 3,758

-Borrowings from the Fiscal Service by the OFS, outstanding as of September 30, 2021 and 2020 were as follows:
+Borrowings from the Fiscal Service by the OFS, outstanding as of September 30, 2023 and 2022 were as follows:

 As of September 30,

-(Dollars in Millions) 2021 2020
+(Dollars in Thousands) 20 23 2022

+¢ ¢

-CPP \$ 16 \$ 14
+CPP \$ - \$ 2,668

-CDCI 1 8
+CDCI - 1,090

-Total Borrowings Outstanding \$ 17 \$ 22
+Total Borrowings Outstanding \$ - \$ 3,758

-As of September 30, 2021, borrowings carried remaining terms ranging from 17 to 20 years, with interest rates from 2.96 percent to 3.80 percent.
-As of September 30, 2020, borrowings carried remaining terms ranging from 18 to 21 years, with interest rates from 2.96 percent to 3.80 percent.
+As of September 30, 2022, borrowings carried remaining terms ranging from 16 to 19 years, with interest rates from 2.96 percent to 3.80 percent.